-Genre Theory Courses
+Genre Theory Courses and Materials

 Coursework in genre Theory develops students’ understanding of genre as an explanatory construct, rather than fostering students’ facility with or critical awareness of one or more genres.
 In such courses, the bulk of students’ reading, writing, discussion, and research engages concepts of genre itself--including, but not limited to, genre formation, stability, change, and disuse; the connections among different genres used in similar situations or spaces; the relationships among textual conventions and social and epistemological formations; strategies and methods of research and analysis; and so on.